ritiek/discord-to-simplex/README.md

 ## Usage

-**Make sure to take the latest export of your SimpleX Chat DB and back it up before proceeding!**
+**Make sure to export your SimpleX Chat database and back it up before proceeding!**

 ### Step 1: Export Discord Chat